smart-fun/TabStacker/README.md

 [Issue 25517](https://code.google.com/p/android/issues/detail?id=25517)

-A workaround to fix that is to catch the exception, but the Fragment won't be pushed:
+A workaround to fix that is to catch the exception, but the Fragment won't be pushed anyway.

 ```java
     try {